do-mpc/do-mpc/documentation/source/theory_orthogonal_collocation.rst

 **do-mpc** is based on **orthogonal collocation on finite elements** which is a direct, simultaneous, full discretization approach.

-    **Direct**: The continous time variables are discretized to transform the infinite-dimensional optimal control problem to a finite dimensional nonlinear programming (NLP) problem.
+    **Direct**: The continuous time variables are discretized to transform the infinite-dimensional optimal control problem to a finite dimensional nonlinear programming (NLP) problem.

     **Simultaneous**: Both the control inputs and the states are discretized.